BLRAJS/ngjoy-reactiveValidators/README.md

   digit: true,
   specialCharacter: true
   },message: 'Password must have at least one digit, one special character, and be between 5 and 10 characters in length.'
+   }),
-   }), Validators.required]],
+  Validators.required]],
  repeatPass: ['', [this.ngJoyValidatorsService.compare('password'), Validators.required]
-  ],

 ```
 ## Upcoming Form Validations
 1. BIC (Bank Identifier Code) Validator
 2. Phone Number Validator

 ## Goal
-To create best client-side angular reactive validations , supports rapid development of forms with advanced and complex validations, and simplifies the implementation process with concise coding.
+To create the best client-side angular reactive validations , supports rapid development of forms with advanced and complex validations, and simplifies the implementation process with concise coding.

 ## Contributing
 Cool, you're thinking of helping improve this library?
 That's awesome!
 No contribution is too small - from a single character tweak to major code or doc updates.
 Even if you're not quite ready to write code or docs, you can still chip in by reporting issues or testing patches.
 Every bit helps!

 ## Need Help
 Please ask your questions , https://ngjoy.dev

 ## Feature Request
 You can request a new feature by contacting me https://ngjoy.dev